LLNL/zfp/docs/source/directions.rst

   decompression on the GPU via CUDA.
 However, only fixed-rate mode is so far supported.

-- **Thread-safe arrays**.  |zfp|'s compressed arrays are not thread-safe, even when performing read accesses only.
-The primary reason is that the arrays employ caching, which requires special protection to avoid race conditions.
-Work is planned to support both read-only and read-write accessible arrays that are thread-safe, most likely by using thread-local caches for read-only access and disjoint sub-arrays for read-write access, where each thread has exclusive ownership of a portion of the array.

 - **Variable-rate arrays**.  |zfp| currently supports only fixed-rate compressed arrays, which wastes bits in smooth regions with little information content while too few bits may be allocated to accurately